catenare/DockerWordpress/README.md

 # Generic Wordpress Configuration using Docker
 * Uses **composer.json** to manage Wordpress as a package.
-* Wordpress site is hosted in containers.
+* Wordpress site is hosted on AWS in a container service.

 ## Resources
 * [Introduction to Wordpress and Composer](https://www.pmg.com/blog/composer-and-wordpress/?cn-reloaded=1)